lanl/LaGriT/docs/pages/tutorial/lagrit_introduction/step_04.md

 </p>
 <br>

-The output from the `dump/fehm` command generates output that is useful for reports and descpriptions of this mesh that can be useful for modelers.
+The output from the `dump/fehm` command generates output that is useful for checking the final mesh and to share in reports.
+The following is a table reporting the node count for each material.
+In this case the bottom layer material 1 has the most nodes and the fault material 4 has the fewest as expected.

 <pre class="lg-output">
 *********dump_material_lists********